gggravity/programing_principles_and_practice/c12/README.md

 # Odds and Ends

 1. I took away some of the use of namespace in the files.
-2. Lot's of warnings.
+2. Lot'south of warnings.
 I chose not to correct as just for this course and any issues seem minor.
-3. In the code for the course, if puting Graph_lib into the namespace (using namespace Graph_lib), some types will still need Graph_lib (e.g., Ploygon will need Graph_lib::Polygon).
+3. In the code for the course, if puting Graph_lib into the namespace (using namespace Graph_lib), some types will still need Graph_lib (east.g., Ploygon will need Graph_lib::Polygon).
 VS will let you know.
 Since I don't use the using namespace..
 I didn't work on this nusicance.
 I just use Graph_lib:: on everything, like:
 ```C++
 //
 // This is example code from Chapter 12.3 "A first example" of